nishantbasu/lit-ts-sass-rollup-openwc-starter/README.md

    npm run build

-4. Start the development server: npm run start

-5. Open your browser and navigate to `http://localhost:8000` to see the Hello World component.

-## Scripts

-- `npm run clean`: Removes the `dist` directory
-- `npm run build`: Cleans and builds the project
-- `npm run build:watch`: Builds the project and watches for changes
-- `npm run start`: Starts the Web Dev Server
-- `npm run serve`: Runs the build in watch mode and starts the Web Dev Server concurrently

-## Development

-1. The main component is located in `src/components/hello-world/hello-world.ts`.
-2. Styles are written in Sass and located in `src/styles/component-styles.scss`.
-3. The entry point for the application is `src/index.ts`.

-To start development:

-1. Run `npm run dev`
-2. Edit the files in the `src` directory
-3. The browser will automatically reload with your changes

-## Building for Production

-To create a production build:

-npm run build

-This will generate optimized files in the `dist` directory.

-## Testing

-This project uses OpenWC for testing.
-To run tests:

-npm test

-## Contributing
+4. Start the development server: npm run serve

+5. Open your browser and navigate to `http://localhost:8000/demo` to see the Hello World component's demo.

+## 📜 Available Scripts

+This project comes with several predefined scripts in the `package.json` file:

+- **`npm run lint`**:
+  Runs ESLint to check for code quality and style issues across the project.

+- **`npm run format`**:
+  Uses Prettier to automatically format JavaScript, TypeScript, CSS, and HTML files in the `src` directory.

+- **`npm run clean`**:
+  Removes the `dist` directory to ensure a clean slate before builds.

+- **`npm run build`**:
+  Cleans the `dist` directory, runs Rollup to build the project, and generates documentation.

+- **`npm run build:watch`**:
+  Similar to `build`, but watches for file changes and rebuilds automatically.

+- **`npm run sass:build`**:
+  Compiles the main SASS file (`styles-for-demo-app.scss`) to CSS, used for the demo application.
+Main sass build is taken care by rollup.

+- **`npm start`**:
+  Builds SASS files and starts the Web Dev Server for development.

+- **`npm run serve`**:
+  Runs `build:watch` and `start` concurrently, providing a full development environment with live rebuilding.

+- **`npm run test`**:
+  Runs tests using Web Test Runner.

+- **`npm run docs`**:
+  Generates component documentation using Web Component Analyzer and updates the README file.

+## 💻 Development Workflow

+For active development, use:

+**`npm run serve`**:

+### 🏗️ Project Structure and Conventions

+1. Each component has its own directory within `src/components/`
+2. Test files (`.spec.ts`) are located alongside their respective components
+3. HTML templates (`.html`) are separate files inside `src/components/html` folder, promoting a clear separation of logic and view
+4. Styles are written in Sass and located in `src/styles/component-styles.scss`
+5. The entry point for the application is `src/index.ts`

+### ⚙️ Configuration Files

+This project uses several configuration files to manage its build process, development server, and code quality tools:

+1. **`rollup.config.mjs`**: Configures the Rollup bundler for efficient production builds.
+2. **`eslint.config.mjs`**: Sets up ESLint rules for maintaining code quality.
+Use the **`ignores`** attribute to specify the files to be ignored by lint.
+3. **`.prettierrc`**: Defines code formatting rules for Prettier.
+4. **`web-dev-server.config.mjs`**: Configures the development server.
+5. **`web-test-runner.config.mjs`**: Sets up the testing server.
+6. **`postcss.config.mjs`**: Currently empty, but available for future PostCSS configurations.

+#### Custom Plugins and Middleware

+In the `web-dev-server` folder, you'll find:

+- Two custom plugins that handle CSS and HTML file imports.
+- A middleware for for sass path handling for web test runner.

+These custom configurations enable seamless development and testing with hot reloading for both styles and templates.

+## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the ISC License.

 ## Web Component Documentation

 # hello-world

 ## Properties